DFE-Digital/dfe-glossary/app/index.md

 Within initial teacher training, these are single schools able to recruit trainees.
 They must partner with an accredited body.

-### Special educational needs and disability (SEND or SEN)

-Needs and disabilities that can affect a child’s ability to learn.
-These children may be eligible for additional support.
-Both SEND and SEN acronyms are widely used, but the term should always be spelled out, uncapitalised, on initial use.
-See [Children with special education needs and disabilities (SEND)](https://www.gov.uk/children-with-special-educational-needs) on GOV.UK.

 ### SITS

 SITS:Vision, also known just as SITS, is a database application used for course and student management developed and maintained by the [Tribal Group](https://en.wikipedia.org/wiki/SITS:Vision).
 This is the most common student record system used by providers.

-### Subject knowledge enhancement (SKE)

-Within initial teacher training, subject knowledge enhancement courses are offered to enhance a candidates existing knowledge where they may not need a full course.
-See [Get Into Teaching’s page](https://getintoteaching.education.gov.uk/explore-my-options/teacher-training-routes/subject-knowledge-enhancement-ske-courses) for more details.

 ### Student record system (SRS)